 The Badlees show consisted of a mix of songs past along with select new songs.
 They played a handful of the 21 tracks on Epiphones and Empty Rooms, including “World in the Way”, “Falling Behind”, “Wanderlust”, “Vigilante for the Golden Rule”, and the infectious funk of “Nothing Like the Real Thing”.
 However, the true show-stopper of the evening was a mainly acoustic performance of “Two States”.
 This song from their last album Love Is Rain (and which we used as the title of our review of that album) has been rarely performed live and the slightly different arrangement last night was emotionally stirring.
 Other highlights from the show included “Silly Little Man” with dueling guitar leads, a reciprocal dueling harmonica/violin lead on “Spending My Inheritance”, and an acoustic/dulcimer rendition of “Last Great Act of Defiance” from the groups very first EP, nearly a quarter century ago.

-In all, the event was a laid back and intimate experience with band members mingling through the crowd (and standing in line for drinks along with everyone else) and a pleasant evening to enjoy the show under October skies.
+In all, the event was a laid back and intimate experience with band members mingling through the crowd (and standing in line for drinks along with everyone else) and a pleasant evening to enjoy the show under October skies, when looking for the next music fest look at country music concerts near me.
 Best of all, we got our copy of Epiphones and Empty Rooms to enjoy on the ride home and will be providing a review of that album next week.